gavinpaul-6/SOC-Lab/README.md

 - Motherboard: Asus G15DK
 - Host Operating System: Windows 11 Pro

 In late June, I decided to invest in a gaming PC that I could (obviously) play games with but also to build out the labs for my cybersecurity career.
-I could have used my laptop which had 16GB of RAM, but I really wanted a powerhouse to build out beefier labs in the future.
+I could have used my laptop which had 16GB of RAM, but I wanted a powerhouse to build out beefier labs in the future.
 If you have the funds I highly recommend investing in one.
 I would link to where I purchased my PC but the link is no longer available as of August 3rd.

 <h2>Part 1: Configuring pfSense</h2>